Azincourt Energy (CVE:AAZ) Trading Up 33.3% – Still a Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price traded up 33.3% during trading on Saturday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-139,788 shares changed hands during trading, a decline of 80% from the average session volume of 686,829 shares.
+(CVE:AAZ – Get Free Report)’s share price traded up 33.3% during trading on Friday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+139,788 shares were traded during mid-day trading, a decline of 80% from the average session volume of 686,829 shares.
 The stock had previously closed at C$0.02.

-The company has a market capitalization of C$8.09 million, a PE ratio of -2.00 and a beta of 0.71.
-The business has a fifty day moving average price of C$0.02 and a 200 day moving average price of C$0.02.
+The firm has a market cap of C$8.09 million, a price-to-earnings ratio of -2.00 and a beta of 0.71.
+The firm has a fifty day simple moving average of C$0.02 and a two-hundred day simple moving average of C$0.02.

 About Azincourt Energy